What requirements should I fulfill in order to get a job on a river cruise ship?

 Do I have to cover the transportation cost to the embarkation port?

-Transportation to and from the ship is usually covered by the Cruise Line.
-In most cases, you will get a refund for your ticket to the ship, while the return trip will be organized directly by the Cruise Line.
+Transportation to and from the ship is usually covered by the company.
+In most cases, you will get a refund for your ticket to the ship, while the return trip will be organized directly by the company.

 Where would I embark?